Stolen Oslo ambulance hits family, two babies injured: police

-OSLO (Reuters) - An armed man stole an ambulance in Oslo on Tuesday, injuring three people including two babies when he drove off and hit a family, Norwegian police and hospital officials told Reuters.
+OSLO (Reuters) - An armed man stole an ambulance in Oslo on Tuesday, lightly injuring five people including two babies when he drove off and hit a family, Norwegian police and hospital officials told Reuters.

-The man was apprehended after police fired shots at the vehicle, although the suspect was not critically injured, the police said in a separate statement.
+The man was apprehended after police shot at the vehicle, police said, adding the suspect was not critically injured.
+The investigation was in its early phase, with no information to suggest the incident was related to terrorism, police said.

 “Two babies were injured after the hijacked ambulance hit a family.
-They are twins, seven months old, they are being treated,” an Oslo University hospital spokesman told Reuters.
+They are twins, seven months old, they are being treated,” Oslo University hospital spokesman Anders Bayer told Reuters.

 Public broadcaster NRK showed images of an ambulance driving in the Torshov neighborhood of Oslo while several gunshots rang out.